 Plan your migration

 Migrating on-premises apps and infrastructure to the cloud requires careful assessment and planning.
 You must evaluate the various migration strategies, from lift-and-shift to transform-and-move, on a per-app basis.
-GCP provides tools to help migrate virtual machines, transfer your data, and modernize your workloads.
+Google Cloud provides tools to help migrate virtual machines, transfer your data, and modernize your workloads.
 For more details, see the migration center.

 Because of regulatory, technical, or financial constraints, it might not be possible or even desirable to move certain apps to the public cloud.
-Consequently, you might need to distribute and integrate workloads across your on-premises and GCP infrastructure.
+Consequently, you might need to distribute and integrate workloads across your on-premises and Google Cloud infrastructure.
 This setup is referred to as hybrid cloud.
 For more details on hybrid workloads, see the hybrid cloud page and the patterns and best practices for hybrid and multi-cloud solutions.

 Favor managed services

 Rather than independently installing, supporting, and operating all parts of an application stack, you can use managed services to consume parts of your application stack as services.
 For example, rather than installing and self-managing a MySQL database on a VM instance, you can use a MySQL database provided by Cloud SQL.
-You can then rely on GCP to manage the underlying infrastructure and automate backups, updates, and replication.
+You can then rely on Google Cloud to manage the underlying infrastructure and automate backups, updates, and replication.

 We recommend that you evaluate the SLA provided by each managed service.

-GCP offers managed services and serverless options for many common app components and use cases, from managed databases to big-data processing tools.
+Google Cloud offers managed services and serverless options for many common app components and use cases, from managed databases to big-data processing tools.
 Many of these managed services support popular open source frameworks and platforms, so you can realize TCO benefits by lifting and shifting existing apps that leverage these open source platforms into the cloud.